alpheios-project/webextension/README.md

 [https://github.com/mozilla/webextension-polyfill/issues/16/#issuecomment-296693219]
 The reason seems to be that a response callback might be removed from `onMessage` some time later.
 Because of that, we have to implement our own request-response matching mechanism with `MessagingService`.

+## Default parameters

+### Webextension state (active or inactive)
+Default webextension state is "inactive".

+### Panel state (open or closed)
+Default panel state is determined by a setting in configuration.
+If not configured by user explicitly, it is "open".

+### Selected panel tab
+Default panel tab is "info".

+## Usage Scenarios

+Webextension uses a tab object to start state of an extension within a certain browser tab or window.
+Because of this, each tab has its own state that is completely isolated.
+All secenarios listed below will describe behavior of webextension within a single tab.

+### Activate for the first time in a tab
+When extension is activated in a tab for the first time, it uses default parameters to set its state.

+### Activated, navigate to the new page
+When an extension is activated, and user navigate to the other page, the webextension retains its active state.
+All other state parameters (panel state and selected tab) are set to their default values.

+### Activated, navigate to the new page with Alpheios embedded library
+Alpheios embedded library provides its own functionality that conflicts with webextension.
+Because of this, on all pages where embedded library is present and active, webextension will be deactivated.
+Webextension user controls will be updated to reflect the fact that it has been disabled.

+### Activated, navigate to the new page with Alpheios embedded library, return to the same page
+Webextension should restore its state to what it was when the page was left.
+If webextension was activated on a page and then disabled after navigating to a page with embedded library, it should restore its active state.
+Its other settings, however, should be set to default values.
+Similar rules apply to a situation when a webextension was deactivated initially.
+After return to a page a webextension state should be "inactive".

+### Activated, navigate to the new page, deactivate, navigate back
+In this case an extension should be deactivated on the original page: it wll keep its deactivated state across pages.

+### On the same page: activated, deactivated, then activated again
+In this case an extension should should reset its state to default after the second activation: deactivation should always reset a webextension state to default.